Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

 def get_citation_scheme(text):
     # We create an empty list to store citations level names
     citation_types = []
-    #  We loop over the citation scheme of the Text
+    #  We loop over the citation scheme of the text
     for citation in text.citation:
         # We append the name of the citation level in the list we created
         citation_types.append(citation.name)